 The two governments might have concluded a peace treaty on the terms agreed by Dercyllidas and Tissaphernes: Sparta would evacuate Asia, and Persia would recognize the independence of the Greek towns in Ionia.
 However, during the negotiations, the Persians continued to build a large navy in Phoenicia, and king Agesilaus concluded that the Persian peace offer was not seriously meant.
 (In fact, it is possible that the navy was to be directed against Egypt.)
 Now, Agesilaus decided to invade Asia personally.
 Lysander would be his assistant.
 They took 8,000 soldiers with him.

 In the spring of 396, Agesilaus sacrificed at Aulis in Boeotia, praying for a safe crossing of the Aegean Sea.
-The site was well chosen: this was the place where, according to well-known legends, the Spartan king Agamemnon had once sacrificed before he went to Troy.
+The site was well chosen: this was the place where, according to well-known legends, the Mycenaean king Agamemnon had once sacrificed before he went to Troy.
 Unfortunately, Agesilaus' sacrifice was soiled by the behavior of Boeotian cavalry men, and reinforcements that had been promised by Sparta's Greek allies did not turn up.
 The omens were bad.